 Instructor-g and teaching and research assistantships are Institute positions to which only full-time graduate students who are candidates for advanced MIT degrees may be appointed.
-However, in unusual circumstances, the Dean for Graduate Education may authorize appointments of undergraduates and special students.
+However, in unusual circumstances, the Vice Chancellor may authorize appointments of undergraduates and special students.
 Assistants and instructors-g must be enrolled full-time during each term of their appointment, including the summer if they hold appointments then.
 Provisions relating to graduate fellowships and traineeships are described in Section 8.2.4 below, and in Graduate Policies and Procedures.

 Graduate students with considerable teaching experience may receive instructor-G appointments.
 These appointments are given only to mature students of proven teaching ability who, in the opinion of the department head, are competent to accept teaching responsibilities warranting the grade of instructor.
 The rate of compensation for such students is determined in each case by the dean of the School concerned, according to the circumstances of the appointment.